brycewray/hugo-site/content/posts/2021/03/next-steps.md

 featured_image_caption: |
   <span class="caption">Image: <a href="https://unsplash.com/@drew_beamer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Drew Beamer</a>; <a href="/s/photos/future?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>
 ---

+**Update, 2021-04-15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing this work, after all.
+However, I'm leaving this post in place for archival purposes and [for the sake of transparency](/posts/2019/10/otoh).
+{.yellowBox}

 As I [mentioned a few days back](/posts/2021/03/gems-in-rough-03), Day Job-related concerns have led me to spend time dabbling in the [Next.js](https://nextjs.org) [React](https://reactjs.org) framework.
 This is because I'm researching possible future options for my employers’ web presence, and Next.js seems to fit their needs pretty well.